Jay CoburnPresident & Chief Executive Officer

-Jay Coburn has been an advocate, community activist and small business owner in a variety of positions over the past 27 years.
 Jay grew up on a small family farm in New Jersey and has B.S. in Human Ecology from Cornell University.
-Before moving to the Cape, he spent 10 years in Washington, D.C. as an activist, lobbyist and policy analyst for several HIV/AIDS and adolescent health national non-profits.
-After moving to the Outer Cape in 1997, his career took a ten year detour while he cofounded and ran one of Cape Cod’s most highly acclaimed restaurants, CHESTER, where he worked closely with local farms and fishermen.
-Prior to joining CDP, Jay worked with State Senator Dan Wolf as Co-Chair of the Campaign’s Finance Committee, Director of Community Relations for his State House Office and most recently as his Political Director.
-Jay serves on the Boards of Philanthropy Partners of the Cape and Islands; the Cape & Islands Workforce Investment Board, the Steering Committee of the Cape & Islands Regional Network to Prevent Homelessness.
-In 2015, Jay was appointed by Governor Baker to serve on the Massachusetts Rural Poilcy Commission.
-He was elected to the Truro Board of Selectmen in 2012 and re-elected in 2015.
-He served as Chair of the Select Board from 2013 to 2015.
-Jay and his spouse, John Guerra, live in Truro with their Airedales Andy & Lilly, four laying hens and a rooster.
+He spent 10 years in Washington, D.C. as an activist, lobbyist, and policy analyst for several HIV/AIDS and adolescent health national non-profits.
+After moving to the Outer Cape in 1997, his career took a ten-year detour while he co-founded and ran one of Cape Cod’s most highly acclaimed restaurants, CHESTER.
+As a chef/restaurateur, he worked closely with local farms and fishermen and received technical assistance from the CDP for the restaurant’s business plan.
+Prior to joining CDP, Jay worked with State Senator Dan Wolf as Co-Chair of his Campaign’s Finance Committee, Director of Community Relations for his State House Office, and Political Director for the Senator’s 2012 re-election.